wendionwuakpa/ds-4300-neo4j-amazon-product-recommendation/README.md

 # DS4300 Final Project: Consumer-Focused Amazon Product Recommendation Engine

 This project is an Amazon recommendation engine that uses Neo4j and Python to recommend products based on users' previously liked products.

+Our implementation introduces a novel approach to Amazon's recommendation algorithm that prioritizes consumer preferences over profit-driven motivations.
+The project aims to create an engine that provides reasonable recommendations for products within a similar budget range and category, with a focus on objective criteria such as product category, price, and ratings.
+The approach is different from Amazon's algorithm, which tends to promote products from its in-house brands.
+The project uses the Neo4j Graph Database to create relationships between products and provide recommendations based on the most closely related products.

 To run the project, follow these steps:

 ## Requirements